adencommits/telegram-receipt-friend/README.md

    Open Telegram and start a conversation with your bot.
 Send `/start` to initiate the welcome message.

 2. **Authenticate**:
    The bot will prompt for a password.
-Enter the correct password (default is `luna`) to proceed.
+Enter the correct password to proceed.

 3. **Category Selection**:
    After authentication, select a category for the receipt (e.g., Food, Travel, Groceries, etc.).